dairycart/dairycart/CONTRIBUTING.md

 ## Changing the code-base

+NOTE: I'm in the process of building the API, so there are lots of features that are missing as of right now.
+I'd greatly prefer if you'd allow me some time to address those shortcomings before issuing contributions.
+Thank you.

 Generally speaking, you should fork this repository, make changes in your own fork, and then submit a pull-request.
 All new code should have associated unit tests that validate implemented features and the presence or lack of defects.